NicholasArduini/DayFinder/README.md

-# DayFinder
+# iOSDayFinder

-IOS Application that with any given date you can find the day of the week
+iOS Application that with any given date you can find the day of the week

 ##Download Link
 Available for a free download in the IOS App store: https://itunes.apple.com/us/app/day-finder/id993233624?mt=8